omicsEye/seqSight/README.md

 ```
 conda --version
 ```
-it should out put something like:
+it should output something like this:
 ```
 conda 4.9.2
 ```